department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 These pensions were available from July 1, 1960, through December 31, 1978.

-### Monthly payments

-If you qualify for the protected rate for a specific pension benefit, we'll pay you the monthly payment amount you were entitled to on December 31, 1978, plus a cost-of-living increase.
-The cost-of-living increase for this year is <strong>2.8%</strong>.

 ### Section 306 disability pension yearly income limits

+We use the income limits below to determine your eligibility for protected Section 306 disability pension rates.

-#### Determine your eligibility if you're a Veteran without dependents
+#### If you're a Veteran without dependents

 All income limits are in U.S. $
 | Pension benefit | 2018 yearly income limit |